turingschool/front-end-curriculum/lessons/module-1/introduction-to-jquery.md

 ---

 ## Learning Goals
-- Learn what jQuery is
+- What is jQuery?
-- Understand basic differences between jQuery object and DOM element
-- Find elements in the DOM with jQuery
+- How to use jQuery to Interact with the DOM
-- Event listeners with jQuery

 jQuery is a library that allows us to use CSS selectors to find elements on the page and then interact with them.
 Under the hood, **it's JavaScript**.
 It's used on about [71% of the top million web pages](https://trends.builtwith.com/javascript), so it's worth while getting comfortable with it.